labiuse/koala/README.md

 f) `array_map` applies provided callback function on its input array parameters which in this case are the keys of array $d and values of array $d respectively.
 The callback function is removing '-','_',',' characters from keys of array d and concatenate them with character `x` and array $d values.
 Implode concatenate items of resulting array with ',' character as string.
 Array $d is not modified in this process.

+3. Write a function in Go which returns the top two most frequent numbers from a list, in order of frequency first

+For this question I've used priority queue implemented with heap, leveraging built-in heap package, the performance is O(logn).

 4. Describe the main tenets of a microservice.